Environmental Air Testing in Raleigh

 Occupants in a building may experience acute symptoms related to the air quality inside the building and when they leave the building the symptoms may subside.
-This scenario is often referred to as “Sick Building Syndrome”.
-EPA has a Sick Building Syndrome fact and guidance document that provides some good information regarding the symptoms and causes.
+For example, when someone goes to work, they may begin getting a headache or start coughing, but within a few minutes of leaving, the symptoms subside.
+This scenario is often referred to as “Sick Building Syndrome. ” To get to the root of what’s causing these symptoms, it’s important to have environmental air testing done.

 Keep in mind that not all properties need an air quality testing plan.
 More times than not, the problems associated with indoor air quality are resolved by simple measures taken to eliminate the pollutant sources.
 The IAQ assessment will help identify the problems and we will provide the property owners or occupant’s recommendations on how to resolve the pollutant issues.

 Common indoor air pollutants